dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ## NLP Tasks and Datasets

-The ultimate goal is to make machines understand language (natural language understanding) as we humans do.
-These are some the tasks outlined which need to be accomplished in order for the machines to be able to comprehend natural language as we do.
+<span class='red'>The ultimate goal is to make machines understand language (natural language understanding) as we humans do.</span> These are some the tasks outlined which need to be accomplished in order for the machines to be able to comprehend natural language as we do.

 ### Sentiment analysis

 **Task**

-<span class='blue'>Sentiment analysis is task of classifying polarity of given text.</span>
+<span class='red'>Sentiment analysis is task of classifying polarity of given text.</span>

 **Dataset**